C2FO/vfs/docs/sftp.md

 the server from disconnecting us.
 If that is something you want, you'd have to implement yourself, injecting your own client using WithClient().

+### ConnectTimeout

+By default, the SFTP backend will wait indefinitely for a connection to be established and for the authentication handshake to complete.
+This can cause an application to hang if the remote server is unresponsive or misconfigured (e.g., it never responds after an incorrect password).

+The `ConnectTimeout` option sets a deadline for the entire connection process, including TCP connection and SSH authentication.
+If the connection and authentication do not succeed within this duration, the operation will fail with a timeout error.

+`Options.ConnectTimeout` accepts an integer representing the number of seconds.
+The default value is 30 seconds.

 ## Usage

 ```go